Graduate Program Overview

 - Graduate students must maintain a minimum of a 3.0 grade point average in the department to maintain enrollment, to qualify for graduation and to qualify for department financial aid consideration.

-- Full-time students are expected to be enrolled in the program for two years, including the summer between their first and second years.
-Part-time students are expected to complete the program in three years, including summers.
+- Full-time students are expected to be enrolled in the program for 6 semesters over the course of two years, including summers.